-This is a newer standard clause providing that the "entire agreement" clause 27 will not apply to the terms of the Home Report (HR).
+This provides that the "entire agreement" clause 27 will not apply to the terms of the Home Report (HR).

 In Clause 31.2 the seller confirms that the information in the Property Questionnaire (PQ) section of the HR is true and correct to the best of the seller's knowledge and belief.
 This reflects the wording of the law dealing with HRs.
 In Clause 31.3 the seller confirms that the information contained within the PQ remains the same at the date of the offer as at the date of issue of the PQ.